 There is a campground at the White House Trailhead you can use for the night before setting off on your hike into the slot canyon.

-Use our special discount for the dyrt PRO to find camping other camping options!
+Take advantage of our exclusive 30 day free trial for the Dyrt PRO to find other nearby camping options!

 Lee’s Ferry Trailhead